A Lot Has Changed in Travel: Here are 8 Ways to Get Ahead

 But there are easy shortcuts to earning hotel status that are easily worth it.
 Two credit cards can easily earn you either Gold with Hilton and Marriott, or even Diamond status with Hilton Honors, and those come with plenty of benefits.

-Once again, the Platinum Card® from American Express pays off as it gets you automatic Hilton and Marriott Gold status.
+Once again, *amex platinum* pays off as it gets you automatic Hilton and Marriott Gold status.
 Registering for Gold status in either program is easy – just log into your Amex account and navigate to “benefits” to set it up.
+Hilton is our top choice, as Gold status gets you free breakfast for two at all properties abroad – or a daily food and beverage credit of up to $25 apiece in the U.S.

 All information about the Hilton Aspire Card has been collected independently by Thrifty Traveler and has not been reviewed by the issuer.